vinkami/honkai-star-rail-simulator-cpp/README.md

 This is a turn-based RPG game where the speed stat determines how fast each character moves.

 ## How to start the game
-To start the game, run the following commands in the terminal in the project directory:
+To start the game, of course you first need to clone the game files into a directory in your computer Then, run the following commands in the terminal in the project directory:
 ```bash
 bash ./run.sh
 ```